javerinetan/la-timeless-tresor/README.md

 - Once all sketches were approved by each team members, we began developing the website using HTML and CSS.
 - Our team leader, Damian, set up a GitHub repository to facilitate collaboration on the project.
-   - This improve the collaboration and streamline the deveopment process, as all the members were able to work on the same file, allowing the integration process to be smooth sailing
+   - This improved the collaboration and streamlined the deveopment process, as all the members were able to work on the same file, allowing the integration process to be smooth sailing
 - I started by working on the About Us page, as it required a significant amount of content.
 - This was my first experience using HTML and CSS to code a website, and it proved to be a valuable learning experience.
 - I learned by observing and studying various online tutorials on how to code different elements of a website.

-👩‍💻Here is some <i>code</i> written by me:
+👩‍💻Here is some <i>codes</i> written by me:
 ![image](https://user-images.githubusercontent.com/90853880/217618767-65b76f75-e25a-4bd2-9dbe-98c46167e3ce.png)
 ![image](https://user-images.githubusercontent.com/90853880/217619048-f6296bba-5414-4bb2-961a-320c8e6ef0cf.png)